adaptris-labs/interlok-hpcc-interop/README.md

 ## Things to do

-* Refactor to use shared-services; since the pair that adds 200 OK + `{"operation":"success"}` should just be a shared-service.
 * Fill in the "GET" branch in the api/spray channel that despray so we don't get a 501 error anymore.